BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 	tabby.isA(Mammal); // true

 	// You can also use the provided base class without installing:

-	var Animal = topiarist.Base.extend();
+	// if you don't provide a constructor, the superconstructor will be automaticaly called. var Animal = topiarist.Base.extend();
 	var Furry = topiarist.Base.extend({
 		stroke: function() {}